MozillaFoundation/donate-wagtail/README.md

 ### Debugging

+Ensure you have the official [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studio Code installed.
+It provides the debugging type required for the run configuration to work.

 1. Set the `VSCODE_DEBUGGER` value to `True` in your .env

 2. Rebuild your Docker containers: `inv docker-catchup`, then `docker-compose up`